Vina Mazumdar: Career

-She started her career as a lecturer of Political Science in Patna University in 1951, soon becoming the first Secretary of the Patna University Teachers' Association.
+She started her career as a lecturer of Political Science in Patna University in 1951, soon becoming the first Secretary of the Patna University Teachers' Association and got involved in teachers' agitation against a Bihar government bill on state's universities.
+She taught here till 1960, and among her students at the university were future diplomat Muchkund Dubey and politician Yashwant Sinha.
+In 1960, she returned to Oxford in 1960 to complete her doctoral research.
+By now, both her parents and mother-in-law had passed away, so due to a lack of usual family support, she took her two young daughters with her to Oxford.
 Later, she taught at Berhampur University, where she was appointed upon the recommendation of Professor Bidhu Bhusan Das, her friend from Oxford University, who was Director of Public Instruction, Odisha, at the time.
-Subsequently, she joined the University Grants Commission Secretariat, New Delhi as an Education Officer and became a Fellow of the Indian Institute of Advanced Studies, Shimla, for the research project, 'University Education and Social Change in India' (April 1970 – Dec.
+Subsequently, she joined the University Grants Commission Secretariat, New Delhi, as an Education Officer.
+Later, she described working with then Chairman D. S. Kothari as an even more influential learning experience than Oxford, as it exposed her to various aspects of Indian society.
+Next, she became a Fellow of the Indian Institute of Advanced Studies, Shimla, for the research project, 'University Education and Social Change in India' (April 1970 – Dec.
 1970).

-She was Member Secretary for the Committee on the Status of Women in India (1971–74).
+She was Member Secretary for the Committee on the Status of Women in India (CSWI, 1971–74).
 The committee, appointed by the Government of India in 1971, was reconstituted in 1973 with her, a late entrant, as Member Secretary.
-The report of the committee, Towards Equality, highlighted the rise in poverty amongst women in the transition from agrarian to industrial society, as also the decline of sex ratio in India.
+The report of the committee, Towards Equality, highlighted the rise in poverty amongst women in the transition from agrarian to industrial society, as well as the decline of the sex ratio in India.
 Eventually, the report became a turning point both for Women's Studies and the women's movement in India.
 Later Mazumdar became Director, Programme of Women's Studies, Indian Council of Social Science Research from 1975 to 80.
-Mazumdar helped organise a meeting to support the recommendations of the Rama Rao Committee on Hindu Law Reform (to expand the inheritance rights of daughters.
+Mazumdar helped organise a meeting to support the recommendations of the Rama Rao Committee on Hindu Law Reform to expand the inheritance rights of daughters.